 - This randomised clinical trial found that omalizumab significantly reduced atopic dermatitis severity and improved quality of life in a paediatric population with atopy, severe eczema, and highly elevated total IgE levels at baseline.

 So far, there is no evidence that omalizumab is disease-modifying.
 When patients stopped the study drug, their symptoms recurred.
 At the end of 16 weeks off treatment, symptoms of urticaria were similar to patients treated with placebo.
 When omalizumab was restarted in patients that had previously responded, the omalizumab was again effective.

-> IgE autoantibodies are also detected in a large number of patients with atopic dermatitis and bullous pemphigoid.
-In individual case reports, omalizumab treatment has been reported to be effective in some patients with these conditions.
-It has also been reported effective in chronic recurrent angioedema.
+IgE autoantibodies are detected in some patients with bullous pemphigoid.
+In small numbers of individual case reports, omalizumab treatment has been reported to be effective in most patients, although recurrence is more common and occurs more rapidly compared to rituximab.

 We suggest you refer to your national drug approval agency such as the Australian Therapeutic Goods Administration (TGA), US Food and Drug Administration (FDA), UK Medicines and Healthcare products regulatory agency (MHRA) / emc, and NZ Medsafe, or a national or state-approved formulary eg, the New Zealand Formulary (NZF) and New Zealand Formulary for Children (NZFC) and the British National Formulary (BNF) and British National Formulary for Children (BNFC).